About the Program

 The Food Tech Residency is a separate initiative for food and ag tech – we are looking for companies with technological solutions to challenges throughout the food supply chain.
 We focus more on bringing the tech startups to our facilities to work side-by-side with our operations teams, compared to more of the workshop curriculum associated the Incubator program.

 What is the criteria for consideration in the program?

 We’re looking for companies with big ideas and technical skills sets to bring their ideas to life.
 The general criteria to be accepted into the Residency are:

 Product/service: A software and/or hardware tech solution to a food and/or agriculture industry challenge.

-Company stage: Companies don’t need to have a product/service in market producing revenue yet, but they should have a website and team in place to build your business.
+Company stage: We’re open to a range of companies, from concept-phase to being in-market with paying customers.
+Companies aren’t required to have a product/service in market and producing revenue yet, but they should have a website and team in place to build the business.

 People: We bring the supply chain and food expertise; the ideal startup team must bring the technical expertise and skills set (ideally the founder or co-founder).